Safely remove unnecessary tree limbs in areas throughout Connecticut

 If you have trees or shrubs in need of pruning, we can help!
 Click here for a Free Estimate on our tree services.
 We offer our pruning services throughout Western Connecticut including: Litchfield, Woodbury, Newtown, Cheshire, Shelton, Southbury.

-When & why you should consider pruning your trees and shrubs in New Haven, Woodbury, Southbury & across Western Connecticut
+When & why you should consider pruning your trees and shrubs in Waterbury, Woodbury, Southbury & across Western Connecticut

 Pruning can be done at anytime of the year.
 Different types of pruning should be done during different seasons.
 Removing dead limbs or making ‘cleaning cuts’ is fine to do anytime.
 The removal of many live limbs depletes the resources of the tree or shrub the least in the winter, which is why fruit trees that are usually pruned drastically, are pruned after the leaves fall from the trees.
 The pruning of flowering plants needs to be timed with the specific plant to ensure proper blooming.